 How do you deal with homesickness?
 Can our child call home if he/she is homesick?

 All of our staff is trained in behaviour management techniques which include lessons on dealing with homesickness.
 Homesickness is typically a temporary issue for new campers and even returning campers in their first few days of camp.
 The best cure for homesickness is for our campers to have fun and have less time to think about home.
 That is why our first few days are usually packed with many fun activities.
 If the problem persists, we will call parents for tips on how to make their child feel better.
 If a homesick child speaks to their parents, it typically reminds them more of home and further exacerbates the problem.
 We will always call to let you know if your child is homesick and instruct you on things you can do from home to help your child feel more comfortable at camp.

 We have a cottage nearby.
 Can we come visit the camp?

 Without special exemption from the Camp Director, parents are not allowed to visit camp when it is in session.
 Visiting parents may cause other children to get jealous and bring back homesickness in their child or others.
 There is a Visitor’s Day half way through the summer for campers who are staying for both sessions.

 Yes.
-Campers leave to go on canoe trips (tiyul) on one of our close-by lakes.
-Campers may also go visit a neighbouring farm, do some community service project, go to a close-by town for their group activity fund trip (kupa trip), or visit the nearby Bon Echo provincial park.
+Campers leave to go on tiyul on one of our close-by lakes.
+Campers may also go visit a neighbouring farm, do some community service project, go to a close-by town for their group activity kupa trip, or visit the nearby Bon Echo provincial park.
 Every trip out of camp, we send counsellors as well as lifeguards to ensure the supervision and safety of our campers.